Winifred Dunn: Career

 This was also the year Dunn's film Twinkletoes was released.
 Dunn had tough competition for her production of Twinkletoes to be performed by famous actress Colleen Moore.
 Based on the Thomas Burke book Twinkletoes: A Tale of the Limehouse, Dunn had to dig deep into her creative mind to create a film story that fit Moore, while staying relatively true to the original narrative.
 Dunn beat out the competition and production began a few weeks later.

 Toward the close of 1926, Dunn signed a contract for long-term employment of writing scenarios with First National Pictures.
 It was here that she wrote the scenario for The Patent Leather Kid.
 To prepare for this assignment, she sat at a boxing ring every Friday night to gain a feel for what the production should be like.
 In April 1928, Dunn resigned from First National in order to pursue writing pieces with "more sentiment and less sentimentality."

 Dunn remained a freelance writer into the sound era and continued her talents through other mediums as well.
 Dunn was hired to ghostwrite Osa Johnson's autobiography, I Married Adventure: The Lives and Adventures of Martin and Osa Johnson, which was released in 1940.
 Dunn applied her own spin to the facts found through extensive interviews and research of the story so readers could easily get "swept away."
 After its release, the book took off, selling 288,000 copies in the first eight months.
+In 1946 she co-authored the short play The Star-Baby with Bio De Casseres.